EDUCBA

 How JSON works in Rust?

-To use json inside the program we have to include the dependency and after that we can use this in the program only.
-Json have specific format also inside JSON we have objects and their values in the form of key and value pair.
-To create a json object we have to use serialization dependency in rust, in our program we have to import it at the first place. else it will give us error.
+To use json inside the program, we have to include the dependency, and after that, we can use this in the program only.
+Json have a specific format. also, inside JSON, we have objects and their values in the form of key and value pair.
+To create a json object, we have to use serialization dependency in Rust, in our program, we have to import it in the first place. else it will give us an error.
 Let’s take a look at the steps that we need to take while using JSON in rust see below;

 Example: